Pegasus Spyware: The World’s Scariest Cyberweapon You’ve Never Heard Of

 How Pegasus Spyware Works

 Pegasus Spyware works fairly standardly using phishing scams through text messages or emails.
-Below is a typical scenario typical scenario of how Pegasus Spyware could enter a device and secretly retrieve sensitive information.
+Below is a typical scenario of how Pegasus Spyware could enter a device and secretly retrieve sensitive information.

 Step 1: The Target